xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 > From 8.0.0 onwards, you can [reusing Desired Capabilities across project](https://docs.katalon.com/katalon-studio/docs/import-export-desired-capabilities.html).

-The following sample tests is to Open and Close Browser showing in English, Spanish, French.
+The following example is to Open and Close Browser showing in English, Spanish, French.
 ## Use Configured Desired Capability with Test Case Variables.

 Do as follow: